-On January 8, 2018, the Parties filed a Joint Stipulation and Settlement Agreement ("Settlement Agreement"), Petitioner filed the Settlement Testimony and Exhibits of Messrs.
+On January 8, 2018, the parties filed a Joint Stipulation and Settlement Agreement ("Settlement Agreement"), Petitioner filed the Settlement Testimony and Exhibits of Messrs.
 Walsh and Schipper, the OUCC filed the Settlement Testimony and Exhibits of Mr. Kaufman, and New Haven filed the Settlement Testimony and Exhibits of Mr. Guerrettaz.

 A settlement hearing was held in this Cause on January 23, 2019, at 3:00 p.m. in Room #224, of the PNC Center, 101 West Washington Street, Indianapolis, Indiana.
 Fort Wayne, the OUCC, GM, and New Haven were all present and participated.
+No members of the public appeared or sought to testify in the settlement hearing.

-Based upon the applicable law and the evidence, the Commission now finds:
+Based upon the applicable law and the evidence herein, the Commission now finds:

 - 1. Statutory Notice and Commission Jurisdiction.
-Notice of the hearings in this Cause was given as provided by law.
-Fort Wayne is a "municipally owned utility" as defined in Ind.
-Code § 8-1-2-1(h).
-Indiana Code § 8-1.5-3-8(f)(2) requires Fort Wayne to obtain this Commission's approval of its water utility rates and charges, and Ind.
-Code § 8-1.5-2-19 requires approval from this Commission before Fort Wayne may issue debt to fund improvements to the water utility when water utility revenues are pledged as collateral for such debt.
-Thus, this Commission has jurisdiction over Fort Wayne and the subject matter of this proceeding. - 2.
+Notice of the time and place of the hearings conducted by the Commission in this Cause was given and published as required by law.
+Fort Wayne is a municipally owned utility, subject to the Commission's limited jurisdiction as defined in the Public Service Commission Act, as amended, Indiana Code §§ 8-1-2 and 8-1.5.
+Based on Fort Wayne's status as a municipally owned water utility and its request to adjust rates and incur long term debt, the Commission has jurisdiction over Fort Wayne and the subject matter in this Cause. - 2.
 Petitioner's Characteristics.
 Fort Wayne serves approximately 102,904 customers in Fort Wayne and surrounding areas.
-Fort Wayne's customer base is comprised of residential, commercial, industrial, governmental, wholesale, fire, and irrigation customers.
+The Utility's customer base is comprised of residential, commercial, industrial, governmental, wholesale, fire, and irrigation customers.
 The total population of the area that is served by Fort Wayne is over 300,000 people.
-Fort Wayne's distribution system consists of approximately 1,400 miles of water mains ranging in size from 2 inches to 54 inches in diameter and includes water mains that have been in service since at least 1900.
+The Utility's distribution system consists of approximately 1,400 miles of water mains ranging in size from 2 inches to 54 inches in diameter and includes water mains that have been in service since at least 1900.